-A digraph $D$ consists of a set of vertices $V(D)$ and edges/arcs $E \subseteq V(D)\times V(D)$; in this paper we consider digraphs without loops.
-An \emph{$s$-arc} is an $(s+1)$-tuple of vertices $(v_0, v_1, \dots, v_s)$ such that $v_{i-1} v_i$ is an edge for each $i=1, \dots, s$ and $v_{i+1} \ne v_{i-1}$ for each $i=1, \dots, s-1$.
-A digraph $D$ is \emph{$s$-arc transitive} if for every two $s$-arcs $(v_i)_{i=0}^s$, $(v'_i)_{i=0}^s$ there is an automorphism $f$ of~$D$ such that $f(v_i) = v'_i$ for each $i$.
-If the digraph is symmetric (that is, each edge is in a 2-cycle) then an $s$-arc corresponds to a nonretracting path of length $s$ in the underlying undirected graph.
+The notion of $s$-arc transitive digraphs parallels that of $s$-arc transitive undirected graphs.
+For those, an $s$-arc corresponds to a nonretracting walk of length~$s$.
 Celebrated result of Tutte \cite{tutte_family_1947} states that a finite 3-regular graph can be $s$-arc transitive only if $s \le 5$.
 Weiss \cite{weiss_nonexistence_1981} extended this (using the classification of finite simple groups) to finite $r$-regular graphs ($r>2$); these can be $s$-arc transitive only if $s \le 8$.
-(Somewhat trivially, cycles are $s$-arc transitive for every $s$.)
+(Somewhat trivially, cycles are $s$-arc transitive for every~$s$.)

-A digraph is \emph{highly arc transitive} if it is $s$-arc transitive for every $s$.
+A digraph is \emph{highly arc-transitive} if it is $s$-arc transitive for every $s\ge0$.
 As one may expect, this is very demanding definition.
-Indeed, the only \emph{finite} highly arc transitive digraphs are the directed cycles.
-Among infinite digraphs, the number of highly arc transitive ones is much larger.
+Indeed, the only connected \emph{finite} highly arc-transitive digraphs are the directed cycles (including cycles of length 1 and 2).
+Among infinite digraphs, the number of highly arc-transitive ones is much larger.
 Still, they are rather restricted, which makes the constructions nontrivial, and one may hope to characterize all such digraphs, at least to some extent.

+The motivation to study highly arc-transitive digraphs does not come solely from combinatorics.
+There is an intimate connection to totally disconnected locally compact groups that is presented in M\"oller \cite{moller_CJM_2002}, see also Malni\v{c} et al.~\cite{malnic_highly_2005}.

-An obvious infinite highly arc transitive digraph is the doubly infinite directed path, which we shall denote by $Z$.
-Another immediate example is obtained when we replace each vertex of $Z$ by an independent set of size $k$ and every arc by a (directed) complete bipartite graph $\vec K_{k,k}$ -- formally this is a \emph{tensor product} $Z \otimes \bar K_k$ with $\bar K_k$ denoting the complete digraph with $k$ vertices and all $k^2$ edges (here including the loops).
-Confirm also Lemma~4.3 and Theorem~4.5 of~\cite{cameron_infinite_1993} for more on tensor product and high arc-transitivity.
+An obvious infinite highly arc-transitive digraph is the two-way-infinite directed path, which we shall denote by $Z$.
+Another immediate example is obtained when we replace each vertex of~$Z$ by an independent set of size $k$ and every arc by a (directed) complete bipartite graph $\vec K_{k,k}$ -- formally this is the \emph{lexicographic product} $Z[\overline{K}_k]$ with $\overline{K}_k$ denoting the graph with $k$ vertices and no edges.
+Confirm also Lemma~4.3 and Theorem~4.5 in~\cite{cameron_praeger_wormald_1993} for more on products and high arc-transitivity.